-Lately, I’ve had several investors ask me about the state of affairs for obtaining a permit for Short Term Rental in Nashville.
+Lately, I’ve had several investors ask me about the state of affairs for obtaining a permit for Short Term Rental (also known as STRP) in Nashville.
 As a guide, I’ve identified the top things you need to look for when purchasing a property you wish to rent on popular sites like Airbnb and VRBO.

 Pitfall 1.
 You Don’t Know the Metro Code.

 While generally the code can be found in Title 17 of the Metro Code, the principal Ordinance is BL2017-608.
 You can see a copy of the ordinance for STRP along with it’s 9, yes 9, amendments by clicking here.

 By reading the code above, you quickly learn that there is a big difference in what is allowed in R, RS and RM properties.
 The main take away is that if you want to rent a short term rental as a non-owner-occupied, you must find the RM zoned properties.
 If you don’t know the zoning, you can run a check through the Davidson County GIS and mapping.
 You click here to go to that website.
 Once inside the Parcel Viewer, click on the magnifying glass at the top and type in your address.